someonebob/sLogo/doc/API_REVIEW_meb100_kwf10.md

 # API Review
 Partner: Kyle Finke (kwf10)

-- NUM_ARGS set via constructors
-- Add another
-- Error checking: public methods are the ones that need error checking (protected/private don't)
-- Backend - just throw the exception, but in the frontend do the try catch to check for these Exceptions
-- Alt: I catch the exception and pass text to display to frontend
-- Compile vs Runtime errors

 ## Part 1
 1. What about your API/design is intended to be flexible?
 To add another command, all you need to do is write a new concrete subclass in the Instruction hierarchy.
 No modification of existing classes is required.